 The sub-grade for pavement sections shall be properly constructed in accordance to ITEM 604 "Sub-grade, Sub-base and Base Courses" before forms, steel or concrete can be placed.
 All forms shall be accurately set to the required grade and alignment and, during the entire operation of placing, compacting and finishing of the concrete, shall not deviate from this grade and alignment more than 1/8 inch in 10 feet of length.
-The forms shall not be removed for at least 12 hours after the completion of finishing operations.
-They shall be carefully removed in such a manner that no damage will be done to the edge of the pavement.
+The forms shall be carefully removed in such a manner that no damage will be done to the edge of the pavement.
 Any damage resulting from this operation shall be immediately repaired by saw cut and full-depth replacement.
 Adjacent slabs may be used instead of forms provided that the concrete is well protected from possible damage by finishing or placing equipment.